1. The Challenge

 Design Teams will be asked to unpack and synthesise their empathy ﬁndings into compelling needs and insights.
 They will make sense of all the possibilities identified in the previous Round to improve their first proposal.
 This Round is critical to the design process because it explicitly states the problem in relation to its local context and ecosystem.
-During this Round, the Design Teams are invited to join the Service Design Days 2020 physically or virtually, and are offered free access to a special workshop to support them in this and the upcoming, final Round.

 1.3.4 Round 4 - Develop phase

 This Round starts with the idea generation process.
 This Round marks a period of development where service solutions are conceived.
 This process of trial-and-error helps the Design Teams to improve and refine their ideas into a concrete concept.
 The fourth Round ends with the final Submission, a full-fledged (product-)service solution that complies with all of the criteria of the six assessment areas.

 1.3.5 Round 5 - Jury voting and winner announcement

 The Jury voting will take place in the final Round.
 The Submissions will go through a round of judging, after which a shortlist will be selected.
 They will pitch their concept to the jury at a Dragons Den event.
 After that the winners will be selected.
 Winners will be officially announced at an open event, but will be informed confidentially beforehand.